summelon/IOC5008_HW/HW2/images/README.md

-# Images will be saved here
+# Images will be saved in this folder.